smoiseyenkoo/Travel-Planner/README.md

 - As a user, I want to be able to mark a Destination as "visited" and remove it off my planned list and place it onto my already visited list.

-- As a user, I want to be able to save my Trip to the file, if I want to
+- As a user, I want to be able to save my Trip to the file, if I want to.
-- As a user, I want to be able to be able to load my Trip from file, if I want to
+- As a user, I want to be able to be able to load my Trip from file, if I want to.